Last Updated on August 26, 2021 by Oddmund Groette

 Examples of pairs could be GM/F, KO/PEP, and MS/GS.
 If GM outperforms F over a certain number of days, most pair traders would short GM and buy F.

 Below is a chart of the share prices of KO and PEP (Coca-Cola and Pepsi-Cola).
 As is clear, over a 12 month period the share prices didn’t deviate many percentage points from one another.
 During brief periods of time, they diverged before they slowly converged and returned to “normal” again.
 These are the opportunities pair traders look for.

 Jim Simons and his Medallion Fund use, to my understanding, mostly market-neutral strategies.

-Pairs trading – a personal experience:
+Pairs trading – a personal experience – pairs trading was profitable:

 When I first started trading full-time back in 2001, I started with pairs.
 Why did I start with pairs trading?
 It was one simple reason: my mentor traded pairs and merger arbitrage.

 - Proprietary trading – pros and cons (a personal experience)

 Pairs trading gave me a good starting point and pairs trading was highly likely much more profitable at that time than today.
 I traded only stocks listed on NYSE – none NASDAQ pairs.
 At the time, the specialist on the NYSE floor had a lot of power and most of the trading went through those firms.
 The specialist’s job was to create a fair and orderly market and to fill big positions.